getodk/docs/odk1-src/central-backup.rst

    .. image:: /img/central-backup/google-auth.png

 #.
 Once you press **Allow**, you will see a screen in the popup which contains a lengthy code, and instructions to copy and paste it back into "your application."
-Copy the code, switch back to the ODK Central website, and paste it into the "Confirmation text" box.
+Copy the code, switch back to the ODK Central website, and paste it into the :guilabel:`Confirmation text` box.
 Press :guilabel:`Next` to confirm it.

    .. image:: /img/central-backup/code-google.png

    .. image:: /img/central-backup/code-central.png

 #.
-The setup box should close and you should see a message telling you "Success!
-Automated backups are now configured."
+The setup box should close and you should see a message telling you :guilabel:`Success!
+Automated backups are now configured.`

 #.
 Backups are scheduled to run once a day, at 02:00 server local time.
 If more than 24 hours pass without a backup completing successfully, you'll want to double check that everything has been correctly set up.